 The Center for Feldenkrais and Movement Arts

-is donating 10% of its proceeds to organizations that promote racial equity and justice.
+is donating 10% of its profits to organizations that promote racial equity and justice.

 “Knowing oneself is the most important thing a human being can do.” -Dr. Feldenkrais

 “Movement is Life.”
 Moshe Feldenkrais

 “Rigidity, whether physical or mental, is contrary to the laws of life.” – Moshe Feldenkrais

 The Center for Feldenkrais® and Movement Arts

 located in Northampton, MA